A document is the basic unit of data in MongoDB. It’s comprised of field/value pairs which are written in BSON format.

 - All documents in collection

-In this example, we will choose Documents matching query criteria.
+In this example, we’ll choose Documents matching query criteria.

 Click Set Value.

-To update all documents in a MongoDB collection, you would instead need to choose All documents in collection.
+If you wanted to update all documents in a MongoDB collection, you’d need to choose All documents in collection.

 Delete MongoDB documents